Thunderbird Amateur Radio Club — W7TBC White Tanks AllStar Node

 Club-owned 42U

-Wayne was the tech committee's AllStar subject matter expert — the one who knew every node config, every cross-link macro, every quirk of the mountain site.
-He became a Silent Key in April 2026.
+Wayne Hale, W6IZK, was the tech committee's AllStar subject matter expert.
+He became a Silent Key in March 2026.
 This project carries his work forward.
 73, old friend.